m4sterbunny/rtd-gcp-cloud/source/pages/cloud-shell.rst

 But here are a few more firm favorites:

-.. topic:: display all your functions:
+.. topic:: display all your functions

 	.. code-block:: bash